 Virtual card acceptance continues to rise - but hotels may still have the odd hiccup.
-Front-desk staff may be unused to virtual card payment, or misplace the details.
+Front-desk staff may be unused to virtual card payment or misplace the details.

 Traditionally, hotels expect guests to pay on site.
-Properties unfamiliar with VCNs may still expect a physical card at check-in (only using the virtual card details as a last resort i.e. the guest doesn't arrive).
+Properties unfamiliar with VCNs may still expect a physical card at check-in (only using the virtual card details as a last resort i.e., the guest doesn't arrive).

-Only faxes - and not standard emails - can guarantee PCI-compliant data transmission.
+Only faxes, secure emails and API connections can guarantee PCI-compliant data transmission.
 To sidestep this, hotels can register for "Conferma Pay Connect".
-This automated system ensures secure transmission of VCN details, including via email.
+This automated system finds the best way to securely transmit virtual card information to the botel

-CWT avoids this issue by sending properties a fax outlining guest details (including VCN/arrival dates/total cost).
+CWT avoids this issue by sending properties detailed payment instructions (outlining guest details including VCN/arrival dates/total cost) at time of booking.
 This removes confusion and reminds them to use the VCN to pay for the room, plus any incidentals like breakfast.

 Hotel guests can also download the Conferma Pay app.
-This displays an image of the virtual card (both front and back) via smartphone on the day of check-in.
+This displays an image of the virtual card (both front and back) via smartphone 24 hours before the day of check-in.
 Users simply show it to the front desk or they can resend the payment authorization from the app to streamline their check-in experience.